davidclin/gcp-alibaba-vpn/index.md

 1. Make a note of the IP address that is created so that you can use it to configure the VPN gateway later.

-### Configuring an IPsec VPN using static routing

-**Important:** Throughout these procedures, you assign names to entities like the VPC network and subnet, IP address, and so on.
-Each time you assign a name, make a note of it, because you often need to use those names in later procedures.

 #### Configure the VPN gateway